By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 After developing the “snake fear scale” Ellen practiced her relaxation.
 She was then able to write down the list of “snake steps” and read them back to the counselor at the second meeting.

-By the third session she was reading from an article the counselor brought about types of snakes and some of the good things snakes can do.
+By the third session she was reading an article the counselor had brought in about types of snakes and some of the good things snakes can do.